RoadrunnerWMC/ndspy/README.md

 Installation
 ------------

 ndspy requires Python 3.6 or newer to run.
-Python 2 is not supported at all.
+CPython (the reference implementation of Python) and PyPy are both supported.
+Python 2, though, is not supported at all.

 The easiest way to get the latest stable release of ndspy is through PyPI using pip.